prrvchr/OAuth2OOo/README.md

 - Operating system (Linux, Windows, Macos, etc...)
 - The architecture of your computer (i386, adm x64, arm64, ppc, etc...)

-Three libraries or **Python packages** depend on your system and have the following embedded binaries:
+Four libraries or **Python packages** depend on your system and have the following embedded binaries:
 - [Binaries][12] for package [charset-normalizer][13] version 3.1.0.
 - [Binaries][14] for package [ijson][15] version 3.2.2.
 - [Binaries][16] for package [lxml][17] version 4.9.2.